Thursday, November 5, 2009

 A Quick Homepage Design Technique

-In this tutorial, shows you how to create custom homepages from existing ones.
+This tutorial, shows you how to create custom homepages from existing ones.
 For this to work, you need to flag and take screen snapshots of well designed sites.
 I usually stick with the large companies homepages because of their design and simplicity.
 In the examples here, I'll be using the Jaguar site and the Mini Cooper site.

 I usually show this technique to people who aren't trained graphic designers and I find the results to be pretty cool.
 At first, it seems like copying, but once you replace the main imagery, logo and navigation with your own, it will look totally new.
 You are only borrowing the template and the general flow for where items are placed.